witch-house/pronoun.is/README.md

 Then browse to localhost:5000

 You can also just run quickstart.sh which will do all of these things for you.
-Do it like this
+Do it like this to get an example running on port 666

 ```
-$ ./quickstart.sh
+$ ./quickstart.sh 666
 ```